isabella232/advertising-cloud.en/help/integrations/analytics/javascript.md

 1. In the [!UICONTROL Solutions Filter] toolbar, click [!UICONTROL Advertising Cloud] and [!UICONTROL Analytics].
 1. In the [!UICONTROL Request URL – Hostname] parameter row, locate `lasteventf-tm.everesttech.net`.
 1. In the [!UICONTROL Request – Parameters] row, audit the signals generated, similar to Step 3 in "[How to Confirm the Code with [!DNL Chrome Developer Tools]](#validate-js-chrome)."
-     * Check to make sure the `SDID` parameter matches the `Supplemental Data ID` in the Adobe Analytics filter.
+     * (Implementations that use the Experience Cloud Identity Service `visitorAPI.js` code) Make sure the `Sdid` parameter matches the `Supplemental Data ID` in the Adobe Analytics filter.
+     * (Implementations that use the Experience Platform [!DNL Web SDK] `alloy.js`code) Make sure the value of the `advertisingStitchID` parameter matches the `Sdid` sent to the Experience Platform Edge Network.
      * If the code isn't generating, then check to make sure the Advertising Cloud cookie has been removed in the [!UICONTROL Application] tab.
 Once it's removed, refresh the page and repeat the process.

      ![Auditing [!DNL Analytics for Advertising Cloud] JavaScript code in [!DNL Experience Cloud Debugger]](/help/integrations/assets/a4adc-js-audit-debugger.png)